Klimatbyran/klimatkollen-deprecated/README.md

 ## Klimatkollen

-This is the official source code for [klimatkollen.se](https://klimatkollen.se).
+Please observe!
+This is the LEGACY code for [klimatkollen.se](https://klimatkollen.se).
+Any improvements/changes/fixes should be made in the [new repo](https://github.com/Klimatbyran/beta)!
+Only exceptions are work on the data processing pipeline, as this is used by the new site as well.

 ## Free our climate data!